Wm. Theodore de Bary

 William Theodore de Bary (狄培理 (Dí Péilǐ); August 9, 1919 – July 14, 2017) was an American Sinologist and scholar of East Asian philosophy who was a professor and administrator at Columbia University for nearly 70 years.

 De Bary graduated from Columbia College in 1941, where he was a student in the first year of Columbia's famed Literature Humanities course.
-He then briefly took up graduate studies at Harvard University before leaving to serve in American military intelligence in the Pacific Theatre of World War Two.
+He then briefly took up graduate studies at Harvard University before leaving to serve in American military intelligence in the Pacific Theater of World War II.
 Upon his return, he resumed his studies at Columbia, where he completed his Ph.D. in 1953.

-In order to create text books for the non-Western version of the Columbia humanities course, he drew together teams of scholars to translate original source material, Sources of Chinese Tradition (1960), Sources of Japanese Tradition, and Sources of Indian Tradition.
-His extensive publications made the case for the universality of Asian values and a tradition of democratic values in Confucianism.
-He is recognized as training the graduate students and mentoring the scholars who created the field of Neo-Confucian studies.

 Life and career

 William Theodore "Ted" de Bary was born on August 9, 1919, in The Bronx, New York, and grew up in Leonia, New Jersey.
 De Bary's great-uncle was the German surgeon and botanist Anton de Bary, and his father William de Bary (1882–1963) immigrated to the U.S. from Germany in 1914.
 His parents divorced when he was a small child, and his mother raised him as a single mother.
 He formally changed his first name to "Wm." to distinguish himself from his father.
-He entered Columbia University as an undergraduate student in 1937, and began studying Chinese the following year as a sophomore.
-After graduating in 1941, de Bary began graduate study in Chinese at Harvard University, but the following year he was recruited by the U.S. Navy to undergo intensive training in Japanese and serve as an intelligence officer in the Pacific Theatre of World War II.
+He entered Columbia University in 1937, and began studying Chinese the following year as a sophomore.
+After graduating with his Bachelor of Arts in 1941, de Bary began graduate study in Chinese at Harvard University, but the following year he was recruited by the U.S. Navy to undergo intensive training in Japanese and serve as an intelligence officer in the Pacific Theatre of World War II.